-Торіс Project Context Stakeholders Impact Factor Features Pre-mitigation Mitigation Measures Risk Categorization Labour standards in Supply short-term and long-term insurances.
-All direct and indirect workers will have right for social insurance and general health insurance; however, for the construction sector it is a common implementation to pay insurance on the minimum wage regardless to the salary which will create decrease on the pension payment.
-Not all rights potentially Workers in Scale: High Medium standards (IFC PS2) of the subcontractors will be prepared and implemented.
-Low Labour standards in Supply chain Not all rights potentially impacted by a project are necessarily within the client's immediate control as in the case of supply chain.
+Торіс Project Context Stakeholders Impact Factor Features Pre-mitigation Mitigation Measures will create decrease on the pension payment.
+Labour standards in Supply chain Not all rights potentially impacted by a project are necessarily within the client's immediate control as in the case of supply chain.
 Project activities may unknowingly pose risks through the supply chains from the labour of workers who have been trafficked and are forced to work, for example, in factories.
 Women and children may be subject to particularly severe impacts in such situations.
 The material needed for the construction activities, including bedding, padding, back filling and aggregate, concrete will be provided from companies in Bor district which have permits/licenses in accordance with national regulations.
 The origin of PV Panels is Türkiye (Kalyon PV) and will be transported by road.
 Polysilicon, raw material of PV panels, will be provided from Germany and United States of America.
 Transportation will be provided by road from Germany and by air from the United States of America.
 The origin of DC Combiner Box is India and will be transported by sea and road.
 The origin of Inverter Station is United Kingdom (Inverter) and Türkiye (Transformer and RMU), and the transportation method is by road.
+The origin of Substation and Switchyard is Türkiye and will be transported by road.
 The origin of Cable is Türkiye and will be transported by road.
-Workers in production in the supply chain Scale: High Scope: Medium Remediability: Medium Likelihood: Low Medium Kalyon Enerji will supply necessary products from companies/countries that comply with the international labour standards in which human rights violations are eliminated at the highest level.
-Supplier Management Plan which monitors the compliance with the international labour and human rights standards (IFC PS2) of the supply chain will be prepared and implemented.
-Human Rights Management Plan will be prepared and implemented.
-Kalyon Enerji will not meet Project's material needs from suppliers where forced and child labour is being used.
-Kalyon Enerji will ensure the suppliers 'compliance with the codes of conduct for suppliers based on international labour standards.
-All suppliers and vendors will have the responsibility to ensure the Company's quality standards are achieved.
-This may include quality inspections by Kalyon Enerji, if deemed necessary.
+The origin of DC Combiner Box is India and verter) and Türkiye (Transformer and RMU), and the transportation method is by road.
+Workers in production in the supply chain Scale: High Scope: Medium Remediability: Medium Likelihood: Low Medium Kalyon Enerji will supply nece companies/countries that com international labour standards violations are eliminated at the Supplier Management Plan w compliance with the internatio rights standards (IFC PS2) of be prepared and implemented.
+Human Rights Management F and implemented.
+Kalyon Enerji will not meet Pro from suppliers where forced a being used.
+Kalyon Enerji will ensure the s with the codes of conduct for s international labour standards All suppliers and vendors will to ensure the Company's qua achieved.
+This may include quickalyon Enerji, if deemed neces